FluxML/FastAI.jl/docs/fastai_api_comparison.md

 ### Vision

-Computer vision is the most developed part of FastAI.jl with good support for different tasks and optimized data pipelines with N-dimensional images, masks and keypoints.
+Computer vision is well-supported in FastAI.jl with different tasks and optimized data pipelines for N-dimensional images, masks and keypoints.
 See the tutorial section for many examples.

 ### Tabular

-Support for tabular data is merged into master but is lacking documentation which will come with the next release (0.2.0).
+FastAI.jl also has support for tabular data.

 ### Deployment

-Through FastAI.jl's [`LearningTask` interface](./learning_tasks.md), the data processing logic is decoupled from the dataset creation and training and can be easily serialized and loaded to make predictions.
+Through FastAI.jl's [`LearningTask`](#) interface, the data processing logic is decoupled from the dataset creation and training and can be easily serialized and loaded to make predictions.
 See the tutorial on [saving and loading models](../notebooks/serialization.ipynb).

 ---